MultiSafepay/docs/content/developer/wrappers/fastcheckout-ios/manual.md

 ### Installation

-First you have to access into your Back Office and get a valid [API key](/glossaries/multisafepay-glossary/#api-key) (_Settings_ > _Website Settings_).

-Once you have your valid API key, you can get the SDK on our [GitHub repository](https://github.com/MultiSafepay/fastcheckout-ios-sdk)
+1. Copy your [API key](/account/site-id-api-key-secure-code/) to get the SDK from our [GitHub repository](https://github.com/MultiSafepay/fastcheckout-ios-sdk).

-Add the FastCheckoutKit.xcframework as an embedded framework into your project.
-The next steps will guide you through the process:
+2. Add the FastCheckoutKit.xcframework as an embedded framework into your project.

-1. Open the folder in Finder where you have downloaded FastCheckoutKit.framework and drag it into the Project Navigator of your application’s Xcode project.
+3. In Finder, open the folder where you downloaded FastCheckoutKit.framework to, and then drag it into the Project Navigator of your application’s Xcode project.
-2. Make sure you select Copy items if needed unless you have already copied the framework into your project folder.
+4. If you haven't already copied the framework into your project folder, click **Copy items**.
-3. Select your application project in the Project Navigator (blue project icon) to navigate to target configuration window and select the application target under the Targets heading in the sidebar.
+5. In the Project navigator (blue project icon), select your application project to navigate to target configuration window, and then under **Targets** in the sidebar, select the application target.
-4. In the tab bar at the top of that window, open the General panel.
+6. In the tab bar at the top of that window, open the **General** panel.
-5. Click on the + button under the Embedded Binaries section.
+7. Under **Embedded binaries**,click **+**.
-6. Select FastCheckoutKit.xcframework
+8. Select **FastCheckoutKit.xcframework**.

-You can now start using the FastCheckoutKit SDK in your App.
+You can now start using the FastCheckoutKit SDK in your app.

 ### Demo

-You can easily integrate FastCheckout iOS SDK into your app, you just need to follow the next steps:
+To integrate the FastCheckout iOS SDK into your app, follow these steps:

-1. Setup iOS SDK
+1. Set up the iOS SDK:

 ```swift
 import FastcheckoutKit